ethpandaops/ethereum-package/README.md

   max_wallets: 500
   # Extra parameters to send to spamoor
   # Defaults to empty
   spamoor_extra_args: []

+# Configuration place for spammor as blob spammer
+spamoor_blob_params:
+  # spamoor docker image to use
+  # Defaults to the latest
+  image: "ethpandaops/spamoor:latest"
+  # The spamoor blob scenario to use (see https://github.com/ethpandaops/spamoor)
+  # Valid blob scenarios are:
+  # - blobs (normal blob transactions only)
+  # - blob-combined (normal & special blobs with replacements)
+  # - blob-conflicting (conflicting blob & dynfee transactions)
+  # - blob-replacements (normal blobs with replacement blob transactions)
+  # Defaults to blob-combined
+  scenario: blob-combined
+  # Throughput of spamoor
+  # Defaults to 3
+  throughput: 3
+  # Maximum number of blobs per transaction
+  # Defaults to 2
+  max_blobs: 2
+  # Max pending blob transactions for spamoor
+  # Defaults to 6
+  max_pending: 6
+  # Max wallets for spamoor
+  # Defaults to 20
+  max_wallets: 20
+  # A list of optional params that will be passed to the spamoor comamnd for modifying its behaviour
+  spamoor_extra_args: []

 # Ethereum genesis generator params